Esri/arcgis-runtime-samples-android/java/dictionary-renderer-graphics-overlay/README.md

 # Dictionary Renderer with Graphics Overlay

-Display mil2525d symbols.

-The dictionary renderer creates these graphics using a local mil2525d style file and a XML file with key, value attributes for each graphic.
+The dictionary renderer creates graphics using a local mil2525d style file and a XML file with key, value attributes for each graphic.

 ![Dictionary Renderer Graphics Overlay App](dictionary-renderer-graphics-overlay.png)

 ## How it works

 This sample loads a number of point, line, and polygon military elements from an XML file and adds them as graphics to a `GraphicsOverlay`.
 A `DictionaryRenderer` is applied to the `GraphicsOverlay` in order to display the graphics with MIL-STD-2525D military symbology.
-When all graphics are created, the map's viewpoint is set to zoom to the full extent of all graphics.

 ## Relevant API